 Before transitioning to industry, Gareth earned his PhD from The University of Sheffield, where he investigated the molecular and cellular signaling processes in appendage regeneration.

-Thomas Evans, Principal Scientist, Oxford Biomedica
+Thomas Evans, Principal Scientist, OXB

 Thomas Evans is a Principal Scientist at OXB in the Innovation Department.
 He specialises in data-driven modelling, statistical analysis and bioinformatics.
 He emphasises human-in-the-loop methods for optimisation, troubleshooting and characterisation, enabling automation throughout study design, execution, data analysis and reporting.